microsoft/pxt-arcade/docs/test/tutorials/chase-the-pizza.md

 into **the end of** the <br/>
 ``||loops(noclick):on start||`` block already in your workspace.

-Now you can move your sprite around the screen using the arrow keys.
+Now you can move your sprite around the screen using the arrow buttons on the game pad or your keyboard.

 ~hint Show me 🔍